Academic Friends of EPLO

 Dr Davis has a particular focus on the EU and Sub-Saharan Africa, especially the Democratic Republic of Congo (DRC).
 She has published on the EU and peace mediation, transitional justice, security sector reform, and women’s participation as well as on the DRC.

-Dr Cedric de Coning – Head of Peace Operations and Peacebuilding Research Group at the Norwegian Institute of International Affairs (NUPI)
+Dr Cedric de Coning – Senior Researcher, Research Group on Peace, Conflict and Development, the Norwegian Institute of International Affairs (NUPI)

 Dr de Coning is also a Senior Advisor on Peacekeeping and Peacebuilding for ACCORD and serves as Special Advisor to the Head of the Peace Support Operations Division of the African Union Commission.
 He is a member of the UN Secretary-General’s Advisory Group for the Peacebuilding Fund, and he is a member of the Expert Reference Group of the Global Thematic Consultation on Conflict, Violence and Disaster of the Post-2015 Development Agenda.
 Cedric has a Ph.D. in Applied Ethics from the Department of Philosophy at the University of Stellenbosch.
 Recent publications include: “Rising Powers and the Future of Peacekeeping and Peacebuilding” (2013), “Peacebuilding’s Inherent Contradictions” (2011); “Coherence & Coordination: The Limits of the Comprehensive Approach” (2011); and Understanding Peacebuilding as Essentially Local (2013).